-Fred, in his third year as City Clerk, also serves as the appointed City Collector.
+Fred, in his fourth year as City Clerk, also serves as the appointed City Collector.
 The Office of the City Clerk is the local official who administers democratic processes such as elections, access to city records, and all legislative actions ensuring transparency to the public.
 The City Clerk acts as a compliance officer for federal, state, and local statues including the Political Reform Act, the Brown Act, and the Public Records Act, as well as manages public inquiries and ceremonial and official functions.
 Fred also manages payroll, and is the authorized agent for the City of McLeansboro’s Illinois Municipal Retirement Fund.
 As Collector, Jodi oversees the City’s public utilities’ payments.

 Sandra Barker, Accounts Receiving Clerk and Bookkeeper